Runner Selection Guide

 Always use the smallest runner that meets your needs.
 The docker runner

-has the lowest overhead and fastest pod scheduling.
-Reserve dind for jobs
+has the lowest overhead and fastest pod scheduling, and now has bounded

-that genuinely require a Docker daemon, and nix for jobs that benefit from
+Docker daemon, and nix for jobs that benefit from Nix’s reproducibility

-Nix’s reproducibility guarantees and binary cache.
+guarantees and binary cache.